microsoft/qsharp/katas/content/linear_algebra/index.md

     x_{n-1,0} + y_{n-1,0} & x_{n-1,1} + y_{n-1,1} & \dotsb & x_{n-1,m-1} + y_{n-1,m-1}
 \end{bmatrix}$$

-Similarly, we can compute $A - B$ by subtracting elements of $B$ from corresponding elements of $A$.
+Similarly, you can compute $A - B$ by subtracting elements of $B$ from corresponding elements of $A$.

 Matrix addition has the following properties: